mikewolfd/msgspec-schemaorg/README.md

 1. All classes can be properly imported directly from the package
 2. Classes can be instantiated with default values and nested structures
 3. Date/datetime parsing works correctly with ISO8601 strings
+4. URL validation works correctly
-4. Example scripts run without errors
+5. Example scripts run without errors

-Our test system successfully validates the library's functionality including circular dependency resolution, import structure, and ISO8601 date handling.
+Our test system successfully validates the library's functionality including circular dependency resolution, import structure, ISO8601 date handling, and URL validation.

 ## Current Limitations